-The 2000 Ontario Budget announced the harmonization of the credit for the additional deduction for credit unions and IDSBC.
-The following schedule provides the details of the new rates and the effective period for each.
+The following schedule provides the details of the rates for the Additional Deduction for Credit Unions and the effective period for each.
 If a taxation year straddles more than one rate period, a proration of each applicable rate will be required based on the days in the taxation year that fall within a specific rate period is to the total days in the taxation year.
-This measure has received legislative authority through Bill 72 which received Royal Assent on June 23, 2000.